Mike-Brennan-1/PowerAutomate/README.md

 replace(items('Apply_to_each_audience')?['Value'], '\n', '')
 ```

 **Note** - before the `Apply to each` loop, reset your variable as a blank array.
 If you don't, the variable will keep getting updated with all job roles for all scheduled emails, instead of the job roles for the current row in the SharePoint list.
-Remember, we are [[#Loop over each email|currently iterating over]] all of today's emails.
+Remember, we are [currently iterating over](#loop-over-each-email) all of today's emails.

 **Also note** - You must initialise the variable at the start of the flow.
 Power automate does not allow you to initialise variables inside a loop.